sanjayankur31/ankursinha.in/content/20170523-fedora-join-meeting-22-may-2017-summary-and-updates.rst

 - an update on resurrection of the `IRC classroom programme`_
 - getting the ball rolling on the `Classroom v2 initiative`_

+`Here's a wiki page <https://fedoraproject.org/wiki/How_to_use_IRC>`__ that explains how one can use `IRC <https://en.wikipedia.org/wiki/Internet_Relay_Chat>`__.

 An update on the resurrection of the IRC classroom programme
 -------------------------------------------------------------

 - https://pagure.io/fedora-join/Fedora-Join/issue/22

 While work goes on to set up a brand new classroom programme, that we refer to as v2, we decided we could get the ball rolling with the `classic IRC programme that was active a year or two ago <https://fedoraproject.org/wiki/Classroom#Classroom_archives>`__.
-The advantage here is that all the infrastructure is already there - just the one IRC channel, and since many IRC classroom sessions have happened in the past already, this is a time tested system.
+The advantage here is that all the infrastructure is already in place - just the one IRC channel, and since many IRC classroom sessions have happened in the past already, this is a time tested system.
 All it needs is instructors, students, and a few community members to help with the admin bits.

 Various community members have already volunteered to instruct sessions, so we already have a time line set up.
 We intend to begin a few weeks after the `Fedora 26 release <https://fedoraproject.org/wiki/Releases/26/Schedule>`__, so that the community isn't distracted from the release, and the classroom can ride on the release related marketing instead.
 The classes we have set up are: